kubeshop/botkube-docs/docs/configuration/alias.md

 3. Click **Create new** button.
 4. Provide display name, alias and command.

    For example, for `exec` plugin, you can provide display name as `Exec alias`, alias as `x`, and command as `exec`.

-1. Select instances for which you want to enable the alias.
+5. Select instances for which you want to enable the alias.
-1. Click **Apply** button.
+6. Click **Apply** button.

 ## Self-hosted Botkube syntax

+To configure the aliases for the self-hosted Botkube installation, use the following syntax:

 ```yaml
 # Custom aliases for given commands.